WSU-kduncan/3120-cicd-L30N1DAS/Projects/Project5/README-CD.md

   These files can be found within the `deployment` directory within this repository.

 - How to configure GitHub OR DockerHub to message the listener

+  In this repository, I went to `Settings` -> `Webhooks` -> `Add webhook`.
+In the `Payload URL` blank, I pasted in my webhook's HTTP endpoint.
+For events that can trigger the webhook, I chose to select individual events, specifically `Workflow runs`.

 - RECORD your whole workflow process - from `commit` and `push` to your server getting a fresh image

 ### Resources